 - What are the basic building blocks of matter?

 If you think these questions are fascinating, then physics is the subject for you.
-In 2012 over 70% of the Year 14s went on to study Physics or Engineering courses at third level education.
-We follow the CCEA GCSE Physics syllabus and the Edexcel A-Level course.
+In previous years over 70% of the Year 14s went on to study Physics or Engineering courses at third level education.
+We study the revised CCEA specification at both GCSE and A Level.
 Outside the classroom our students have a range of opportunities to get involved, such as:

 - Nuffield Science Bursary

 - Visit to the Railway Preservation Society of Ireland

 - Particle Physics Master classes at Queens University Belfast

 - Horizons in Physics

 - Range of other STEM activities